NotePlan/plugins/README.md

 Run the following commands from the root of your local GitHub repository for `NotePlan/plugins`.

 `
-npm install && npm run init
+npm i --legacy-peer-deps && npm run init
 `

 This will install the necessary npm dependencies and initialize your plugin working directory, including: